sylv/micro/README.md

 ## todo

-- [ ] Text viewer should dynamically import prism so the bundle size isnt hilariously large
 - [ ] The annoying flash of light theme has returned and needs to be fixed, likely caused by a geist-ui update.
-- [ ] "random" mode that randomly picks a domain from a list.
-Might be better to just change the domain list to a multi-select and if there are multiple randomly pick one.
 - [ ] Uploads should not buffer the entire file into memory.